th2-net/th2-conn-dirty-fix/README.md

                 matches: (.*)
           update-checksum: false
 ```

+Also:

+* to apply a rule to a message unconditionally pass rule's name in `rule-name` message metadata property
+* to apply a set of actions (like in `then` block) to a message pass them in `rule-actions` message metadata property in YAML/JSON format

 ## MQ pins

 + input queue with `subscribe`, `send` and `raw` attributes for outgoing messages
 + output queue with `publish`, `first` (for incoming messages) or `second` (for outgoing messages) and `raw` attributes

 ## Deployment via infra-mgr

 Here's an example of `infra-mgr` config required to deploy this service

 ```yaml